openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    the value following "Block ID for this ORA".
 This will allow you to uniquely identify this ORA later.

 #.
-Navigate to (or create) an unpublished ORA where you'd like to copy the rubric.
+Navigate to (or create) an unpublished ORA where you'd like to reuse the rubric.

 #.
 In the ORA component editor, select the **Rubric** tab and expand the
    **Clone Rubric** section.